Lending on Trust Deed Investments

-Security is the second most important reason our investors like Trust Deed investing.
+Security is the second most important reason our investors, like Trust Deed Investing.
 When you invest in a first Trust Deed, your money is backed by a specific property.
-The investment is funded at 75% or less of current market value which builds in equity protection.
+The investment is funded at 75% or less of the current market value, which builds equity protection.

 Diversification Trust Deeds allow an investor to diversify into real estate assets without the hassle of being a landlord.
-The borrower of the funds handles the daily management of the property including the repairs, maintenance, keeping the property rented, and dealing with renters.
+The borrower of the funds handles the daily property management, including the repairs, maintenance, keeping the property rented, and dealing with renters.
 You receive a monthly check.

-Guaranteed The property is back up by Title Insurance, Property Insurance and a personal guarantee from the borrower.
+Guaranteed The property is backed up by Title Insurance, Property Insurance, and a personal guarantee from the borrower.

 Who is your typical Trust Deed investor?

-Level 4 Funding has tens of millions of dollars of Trust Deed investments working every day, and every dollar of it comes from people, organizations, pensions, and nonprofits that have funds to invest and that have taken the time to understand the benefits of being a private money lender.
+Level 4 Funding has millions of dollars of Trust Deed investments working daily.
+Every dollar comes from people, organizations, pensions, and nonprofits that have funds to invest and have taken the time to understand the benefits of being a private money lender.
 We have many Trust Deed Investors, and they fall into several categories.
 Below are the most common.

 The Retired Looking for reasonable yield return and safety?
 Our Trust Deeds work for these investors because Trust Deeds provide monthly income with little chance of the principal being affected.
 This allows this group to live comfortably on their monthly interest while the principal remains untouched.

 I am Too Busy (High-Earning Professionals) Lawyers, doctors, dentists, bankers, professors, city government employees, and numerous other professionals are busy earning high incomes with little time to personally manage their investments for growth.
-Trust Deed do not require the hands-on management necessary for dealing with physical property assets.
+Trust Deed does not require hands-on management to deal with physical property assets.

 Pensions & Employee-Sponsored Retirement Programs Many pension and employer-sponsored retirement programs have seen wild fluctuations in holdings and low yields on “safe” investments over the past few years.

-Inherited Wealth This group consists of individuals who have inherited substantial sums of money. income.
+Inherited Wealth This group consists of individuals who have inherited substantial money.
+Income.

 Wealth Managers and Estate Planners Individuals in charge of managing large sums of money for wealthy individuals come to us to further diversify their clients’ investment portfolios through Trust Deed investments.
 Wealth managers like the cash flow and the real estate as collateral.
-Estate planners incorporate Trust Deeds to increase monthly income for the wealthy individual or for their heirs and beneficiaries.
+Estate planners incorporate Trust Deeds to increase monthly income for wealthy individuals or their heirs and beneficiaries.